GhinaY/gilded-rose/MY_THOUGHTS.md

 ### Commit 6: Update tests to use variables
 Small changes to the tests for readability's sake.
 I found while going through them again that I kept forgetting the order of the `Item` constructor parameters (i.e. confusing `quality` and `sellIn`), so I opted for using named variables instead.
 I also set default values for those variables in higher-level `beforeEach` statements so they can be reused by tests and reduce the workload when creating new tests. \
 I also found myself having to check the variable numbers again to know what values should be in the `expect` statements, so I opted for replacing hard values with the mathematical operations (e.g. `expect...(itemQuality - 1)` instead of `expect...(9)`).

+### Commit 7: Add support for conjured items
+Now that we've done all the refactoring, adding support for conjured items becomes a very simple and quick task.
+To decouple the conjured logic, I've added it to the function that does the actual quality decrease update.
+This allows any item type to potentially be conjured without having to add new logic and checks in each `case` statement within the `switch`.